Factor V Leiden and Prothrombin genotyping

 |Category||Specialist Integrated Haematological Malignancy Diagnostic Service (SIHMDS) >> Molecular Pathology|

-Factor V Leiden mutation causes hypercoagulability disorders.
+The Factor V Leiden and Prothrombin variants cause hypercoagulability disorders.
 The blood develops a tendency to form abnormal blood clots that can block blood vessels.
-Patients with Factor V Leiden thrombophilia have a higher than average risk of developing DVT.
-The probability of developing a clot in a blood vessel depends on whether the patient inherits one or two copies of the Factor V Leiden mutation.
+Patients with Factor V Leiden and/or prothrombin thrombophilia have a higher than average risk of developing DVT.
+The probability of developing a clot in a blood vessel depends on whether the patient inherits one or two copies of the Factor V Leiden or prothrombin and there combination.

-A significant proportion of patients who present with DVT or pulmonary embolisms have a Factor V Leiden mutation.
-It would be prudent to eliminate Factor V Leiden mutation as being the cause for any thrombotic event in any Caucasian patient below the age of 45, or in any person with a family history of venous thrombosis.
+A significant proportion of patients who present with DVT or pulmonary embolisms may have a Factor V Leiden or prothrombin gene variants.
+It would be prudent to eliminate them as being the cause for any thrombotic event in any Caucasian patient below the age of 45, or in any person with a family history of venous thrombosis.